Pluies/blog/content/post/2020-10-02-daemonset-misscheduled.markdown

 - Evict all non-daemonset pods running on this node
 - Wait until these pods are terminated, and destroy the node

 We happen to have some pods running long-lived background workers that can take a while to spin down gracefully, and therefore have a generous `terminationGracePeriodSeconds` of 600.
-Which means that during this whole period, the datadog pod is considered as misscheduled - after all, it's on a node that's tainted against it running there!
+Which means that during this whole 10-minute period, the datadog pod is considered misscheduled - after all, it's running on a node that's tainted against it running there!

-We do want the datadog pod to stay up on this node until termination, as it sends logs and metrics from all pods, including these long-lived tasks.
+Now, we do want the datadog pod to stay up on this node until termination, as it sends logs and metrics from all pods, including these long-lived tasks.

 So how did we solve it?
 Simply by adding the corresponding toleration to the pod: